symfony/symfony-docs/book/part02.rst

 better and more testable code.
 It also allows you to write code faster as many day-to-day problems have already been solved for you.

-As a matter of fact, projects like Drupal have adopted (for the upcoming version 8) the HttpFoundation component; if it works for them, it will probably work for you.
+As a matter of fact, projects like Drupal have adopted the HttpFoundation component; if it works for them, it will probably work for you.
 Don't reinvent the wheel.

 I've almost forgot to talk about one added benefit: using the HttpFoundation component is the start of better interoperability between all frameworks and